bobleesj/cifkit/paper.md

 We acknowledge the initial testing done by Nishant Yadav, Siddha Sankalpa Sethi, and Arnab Dutta from the Indian Institute of Technology, Kharagpur.
-We also thank Emil Jaffal, Danila Shiryaev, and Alex Vtorov from CUNY Hunter College for testing.
+We also thank Emil Jaffal, Danila Shiryaev, and Alex Vtorov from CUNY Hunter College for their testing efforts.
 We acknowledge Fabian Zills for his recommendations on Python tooling.

 We thank the developers of the following dependencies: